SiliconLabs/Connect-NCP-Host/app/README.md

 CPC daemon needs to be running (and connected to a secondary) before launching the app.

+The application is also using the Boost Asio library.
+To install it, simply call ```sudo apt-get install libboost-all-dev``` in a terminal.

 ## Compile the app
 Run the following commands